 It’s September, and much of the garden has been put to bed.
-Heat loving summer crops have all but withered: Sunflower heads have been cut for drying, tomatoes have been picked green and brought indoors, and pumpkins sit bright and orange while the rest of the plants have succumbed to mildew and the season’s end.
+As we approach the autumnal equinox, daylight hours begin to recede noticeably.
+Sunflower heads have been cut for drying, tomatoes have been picked green and brought indoors, and pumpkin fruits sit bright and orange while the rest of the plants have succumbed to mildew and the season’s end.

 Crimson Clover – Hardy to Zone 6: -23°C (-10F).
 Tilled plants break down in just ten days, ready for spring planting.